neicnordic/sda-s3proxy/dev_utils/README.md

 }
 ```

-and then in one terminal it's possible to see all requests comming to and all
+and then run the following command in a terminal
-responses from minio by running

 ```bash
 mc admin trace -v proxydev